 1. TAKE A CUE FROM PERFORMERS

 Think back to the last time you were watching a live performance and a dancer slipped, or an actor flubbed their lines.
-The dancer who seamlessly continues on with the choreography or the actor who allows the gaffe play in their favor often wind up as audience favorites.
-It’s the ones who pull a face, or get so flustered they can’t find their place that lose the audience’s favor - something no amount of raw talent can make up for.
+The dancer who seamlessly continues on with the choreography or the actor who allows the gaffe play in their favor often winds up as audience favorites.
+It’s the ones who pull a face or get so flustered they can’t find their place that loses the audience’s favor - something no amount of raw talent can make up for.

 Handling mistakes with grace goes a long way to mitigate their potential damage.
 Allow yourself a brief moment to recover, make a small joke or offer a polite apology appropriate.
 What is important is to dust yourself off and get back to the business at hand.
 You’re there for a reason - to get the job - now is the time to focus on that.

 Running yourself down or trying to overcompensate with ongoing apologies will only serve to highlight your flaws.
 Unless you’ve been summarily dismissed from the interview, you still have the opportunity to turn things around.
 It’s important that you turn your attention from yourself and your embarrassment and toward your interviewer.

 Demonstrating that you are flexible and can bounce back from setbacks is attractive to potential employers- use this as an opportunity to demonstrate your resilience.